minosvasilias/godot-dodo/README.md

 **For comprehensive results explaining the methodology used and a full list of all result, please refer to the full performance report [here](models/).**

-In summary, `godot_dodo` models achieve significantly greater consistency than `gpt-4`/`gpt-3.5-turbo` when it comes to generating accurate GDScript syntax, but are somewhat less capable of following complex instructions.
+In summary, `godot_dodo` models achieve significantly greater consistency than `gpt-4`/`gpt-3.5-turbo` when it comes to generating accurate GDScript syntax, and variants trained on code-specific base-models can even outperform them on complex instructions.

+The major remaining weakpoint of this approach is the loss in appropriate verbosity when writing methods.
+Since human-written samples will often include references to objects initialized outside of the scope of the sample method, the model learns to do the same, resulting in cases where functionality relevant to the instruction is assumed to be already implemented.
+This can most likely be improved significantly by a more sophisticated dataset.

 ## Concept